NopeNopeGuy/nopenopeguy.github.io/rbe.md

 export RBE_JAVA_POOL=default
 ```

+You can increase NINJA_REMOTE_NUM_JOBS to 500 and even more if you have the ram for it, setting it to 128 should work fine completely for 16GB ram devices.

 R8 currently doesn't work on BuildBuddy, I am working on a fix but that'll take time, so until then R8 will be run locally.\
 I recommend putting this in your `build/envsetup.sh` so you don't have copy this everytime